 tradition to voting for a candidate.
 Although Rotuman society is matrilineal, the chiefly role in recent years has been reserved for a male of the chiefly clan who is God – fearing, and custodian of tradition and customs.

 ii.
 The Rotuma Lands (Amendment) Act, s4 (2) of 1959 states, “It is hereby declared that from the commencement of this Act no Rotuman shall be registered as a member of more than one kainaga [clan] …” This provision was never enforced because Rotumans had rejected it vehemently then, and it remains a red herring.
-The Rotuman society is matrineal, and it is traditional that a married woman will live with her parents instead of her husband’s.
+The Rotuman society is matrilineal, and, traditionally, a married woman will live with her parents instead of her husband.

 ii.
 The Rotuma Lands Bill, clause 29 prohibits the creation or gifting of land by

 the landowner to another. clause 31 states that an adopted child will not be regarded as the child of the adopted parents.
-Both clauses undermine the Rotuman tradition of ‘reciprocation’, and ‘child–rearing’ as part of communal kinship, and an extension of the nuclear family. clause 26 discriminates against women and does not comply with provisions of Chapter 2 – Bill of Rights of the Fiji Constitution, and provisions of the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
-Traditionally, Rotuman tradition has great respect for the role of women in fostering alliances, and cohesiveness amongst the menfolk.
+Both clauses undermine the Rotuman tradition of ‘reciprocation’, and ‘child–rearing’ as part of communal kinship, and an extension of the nuclear family. clause 26 discriminates against women and does not comply with Chapter 2 – Bill of Rights of the Fiji Constitution, and provisions of the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+Traditionally, Rotuman tradition greatly respects women’s role in fostering alliances and cohesiveness amongst the menfolk.

 The Rotuma Bills of 2015 would expedite economic development for the good of the Rotuman people’s Language.